-What is more, one of the biggest advantage, using this method will not make an impact on your private data, while reinstalling operating system from recovery partition, your hard disk will not be erased, and user's home folder will remain untouched.
-Some of users might think off, that this hidden partition might be corrupted together with system files, this should not be true, however, rarely there might be issues related to recovery partition.
-Even though, there is another really handful feature called internet recovery partition, this is an alternative method to restore your system files, since this method relies on recovery partition stored within Apple servers.
-In this article we will describe methods mentioned above and few additional options, to restore your deleted system files and folders.
+A big advantage of using this method is that it will not impact on your private data.
+When reinstalling the operating system from the recovery partition, the hard disk is not erased and the user's home folder will remain untouched.
+Although, the hidden partition is not corrupted (as might be the case with other system files), there can sometimes be issues relating to the recovery partition.
+Therefore, a feature called 'internet recovery partition' is also available.
+This is an alternative way to restore system files using a recovery partition stored on Apple servers.
+In this article, we describe the above methods plus a number of other options to restore deleted/corrupted system files and folders.

 Table of Contents:

 - Restore deleted system files and folders via Recovery partition

 - Alternative methods to restore deleted system files

 Restore deleted system files and folders via Recovery Partition

 The most efficient way to restore deleted files is using the Recovery Partition.
 This method replaces missing system files and leaves your personal data untouched.
 First, completely shut down the Mac (no lights are displayed and you cannot hear fans spinning).
 Turn on the Mac and hold down the Command and R keys at the same time.
 Keep holding the combination until the macOS Utilities window appears.